projectcontour/contour/design/header-routing.md

-# Header Based Routing
+# v1.IngressRoute Design

 _Status_: Draft

+When IngressRoute was introduced a year ago (July 2018) the design chose to only support prefix matching for routes.
+This was mostly a time to market decision, but also reflected the fact that it was unknown the other ways customers wanted to match routes on.
+We knew that Envoy also supported other methods, but without a signal from our userbase, blindly adding support for all of the existing mechanisms felt like throwing the problem over the wall to our users to figure out what worked best.

+It's clear today that only supporting prefix routing is too limited.
+Customers want to route not just on prefix, substring, and regex -- the three we identified last year -- but also header matching, source ip, user agent, and many more.

+The scope of this design doc looks to improve on the IngressRoute.v1beta1 design and plan how the current design will change to support these additional routing features, yet still preserve the current multi-team capabilities with delegation.

+## Header Routing

-The goal of this feature is to allow Contour to route traffic by more than just fqdn or path matching, but by also routing based upon a header which exists on the request.
+Routing via Header allows Contour to route traffic by more than just fqdn or path matching, but by also routing based upon a header which exists on the request.
 The scope of this design doc looks to improve on the IngressRoute.v1beta1 design and incorporate changes to enable not just path based routing, but also header based routing as a first class citizen.

-## Use Cases
+### Use Cases

 Contour was initially developed with prefix based routing and has served us well, but soley prefix based routing has shown to be underpowered and we have customers, external and internal, who want more flexible routing options.